What is biofuel ethanol biodiesel | STN

 Produces the oil from seeds and use it in products such as biodiesel and jet fuel.

-5. Sugar Cane
+5. Sugar cane

 Sugar cane is a developed technology that is already in wide spread use.
 Sugarcane has great potential as a major feedstock for biofuel production worldwide.
 It is considered among the best options for producing biofuels today due to an exceptional biomass production capacity, high carbohydrate (sugar+fiber) content, and a favorable energy input/output ratio.